The Duniway: A Hilton Hotel

-When Hilton decided to rebrand one of its Portland hotels, I worked with the team at Sockeye to give it a new name and identity.
+Hilton decided to rebrand one of its Portland hotels in order to make it feel both more premium and more in tune with the local community.
+I worked with the team at Sockeye to give it a new name and identity.
 As a Portland history buff I was excited to research the area surrounding the hotel, and I came up with a long list of relevant names inspired by local lore.
 Of all the names on the list one stood out to me, and the nice folks at The Hilton agreed.
 We chose to honor one of Portland's lesser-known pioneers but one of its most important: Abigail Scott Duniway.

 So Abigail started a weekly newspaper devoted to women’s rights.
-She disrupted the norm and made enemies (including her brother, who owned a rival paper).
-Her perseverance set the path for equality in Oregon and in 1912 she became the first woman to register to vote in the county.
+She disrupted the norm and made enemies.
+Her aspiration and perseverance set the path for equality in Oregon and in 1912 she became the first woman to register to vote in the county.

 I don't know what Abigail would think about having a huge hotel named after her in Portland but I bet she would have loved to stay here after traveling with a wagon train through the Blue Mountains.

-If you don’t have time to make a trip out to Portland to experience The Dunaway yourself, here a few articles about the renaming:
+If you don’t have time to make a trip out to Portland to experience The Duniway yourself, here are a few articles about the renaming: